Templar-Payments/Templar_Payments_BugTracking/README.md

 Just click the ISSUES tab at the top.
 Please use the following format when posting a bug to help us fix it faster.

-Your email Address:
+Your email Address: <br />
-Your Company:
+Your Company: <br />
-What you were doing before the bug occurred:
+What you were doing before the bug occurred:  <br />
-Where in the application where you (including step number if applicable) What exact action caused this bug:
+Where in the application where you (including step number if applicable) <br />
+What exact action caused this bug: <br />
 Can you reproduce it?
-If so how:
+If so how: <br />
-Attach screenshots of the application in error, and also open up developer console (right click, inspect element, then click console)
+Attach screenshots of the application in error, and also open up developer console (right click, inspect element, then click console) <br />